f5devcentral/f5-agility-labs-sslviz/docs/class5/introduction.rst

 -  Guided Configuration user experience, a complete refresh of the SSLO UI based on the Access Guided Configuration engine.

--  Discreet “topology” definitions and the ability to define how SSLO listens for and processes traffic flows.
+-  Discreet "topology" definitions and the ability to define how SSLO listens for and processes traffic flows.

 -  Re-entrant, wizard-driven workflows.
 Based on the selected topology,